zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-amazon.md

 There are two fruit fruits.
 Win is defeated.
 Dividend profits.
 Reputation Scandals Wei.
 Reproach reproach.
 Well-being Wei Somnus Domnus Wei.
 Ishtanishi.
 Compliance and irritation passes.
 Cuttings are collisions.
 Anurodor and Viroda passes.
-Really or that karma causes bad foe.
+Really or that kamma causes bad foe.
 Causes of bestial vaginal foul Wei.
 Say the cause of predissive foul.
 Deshana I am worm.
 I open.
 Divide.
 I will prod.
 I will be promulating.